Back

 Using the sandbox to query data

-On the right-hand side, the results are returned in JSON format.
+On the right, the results are returned in JSON format.

 image

-Finally, I would like to test the implementation.
-Please tell me how Apple performed in the first two weeks of September.
-So I only have to add these variables to get the result:
+Finally, I wanted to test the implementation.
+For example, to see how Apple performed in the first two weeks of September, I added the following variables to get the result:

 {